 Why is criticality analysis important?

-As James Kovacevic of Eruditio describes, using a predetermined system to evaluate risk allows you to remove emotion from the equation.
+As James Kovacevic of Eruditio describes (opens in new tab), using a predetermined system to evaluate risk allows you to remove emotion from the equation.
 This ensures that reliability is truly approached from a risk-based point of view, rather than individual perception.
-Once equipment is ranked based on its criticality, work can be properly prioritized.
-Performing a criticality analysis also helps to clarify what can be done to reduce the risk associated with each asset.
+Once equipment undergoes relative ranking based on its criticality, work can be properly prioritized, and a condition monitoring (opens in new tab) strategy can be put in place.
+Performing an equipment criticality analysis also helps to clarify what can be done to reduce the risk associated with each asset.